edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 ALL or they won't be able to do the homework.
 ```

-# Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one being read)
+# Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

 * Students will get to know their classmates, Instructor, TA's, and Support Team.
 * Students and Instructors/TAs will resolve any issues regarding pre-work / setting up computers.